marcderbauer/terrorism-graph/README.md

 ## Technology
 - Streamlit, Neo4j, Python

+## Status
+This repo is currently in it's earliest stages.
+I intend to focus on some other projects first, but wanted to capture the idea well, so I could continue on it at a later point. `main.py` includes a proof of concept MVP.
+In order to run it you need to complete two steps:

+### Install the required dependencies
+    pip install -r requirements.txt

+### Run the MVP
+    streamlit run mvp.py

 ## Long-Term
 It would be nice to join this with a database of terrorist incidents.